esvs2202/INeuron-Assignments/README.md

-These are the assignments as a part of my " Machine learning and Deep learning masters " course by INeuron 😊😊😊.
+These are the assignments as a part of my " Machine learning and Deep learning masters " course in INeuron 😊😊😊.